SDA-SE/sda-dropwizard-commons/docs/client-jersey.md

 - _OIDC_DISABLED_
   * Disable retrieving a new token completely.
 Not meant for production!
   * Example: `false`

+- _OIDC_ENABLE_STARTUP_VALIDATION_
+  * Enables startup validation of the OIDC configuration by performing an initial access-token retrieval.
+    Set to `true` to fail fast during startup if the OIDC provider is unreachable or misconfigured.
+  * Note: this only verifies that a token can be retrieved — it does **not** check whether the token has the required scopes or permissions to access the target resource server.
+  * Default: `false`

 - _OIDC_GRANT_TYPE_
   * Sets the OIDC grant type.